 Refer to Section 5.6 below for additional guidance on the PIQ Tool and AWP.
+Use the Preliminary Estimate Spreadsheet for submittals after Stage 1 Project Initiation.

-5.2.1 Project Initiation (Stage 1)
+15.2.1 Project Initiation (Stage 1)

 At the Project Initiation Stage (PDN Stage 1), the roadway designer is responsible for submitting the Conceptual Construction Estimate quantities to the NCDOT Feasibility Studies Unit or the NCDOT Project Manager as a part of developing the express design.
 Include quantities for all alternatives/alternates under consideration.